Ada-Developers-Academy/core-unit-2/api-8-relationships-in-sqlalchemy/drying-our-routes.md

 We have identified the code that we want to refactor, starting with our `create_author` and `create_book` routes.
 Our goal is to create a new function `create_model` in our `route_utilities.py` file which handles all of the repeated steps and that we can call from our existing routes.

-To have the information that the function needs to create a new model the `create_model` function will have to take in 2 parameters:
+To have the information that the function needs to create a new model, the `create_model` function will have to take in 2 parameters:
 * `cls`, representing the class name of the model we want to create
 * `model_data`, a dictionary containing the names of attributes and their values for the model we want to create